 He regularly visits Zambia and our sister NGO, Village Water Zambia, to ensure the highest standards are maintained.

 Andrew has an MSc in Development Management and is a specialist in social enterprise, project management and evaluation, although he started as a plant physiologist.
 He has been a VSO in Kenya and has worked for the British Council in international development for 27 years including 14 years living in 4 countries in Asia.
 He has managed development projects in education, governance and health services, particularly in Russia, Turkey, Egypt, Pakistan and India and been the Director of British Council in Pakistan, Philippines and Indonesia.
-He is now a Director of Social Enterprise Europe Ltd.
+He is now a Director of Social Enterprise Europe Ltd. and became our Chair in 2018.

 Chris, who has a Master’s degree in Agricultural Economics specialising in Marketing, has held management roles with three of the UKs biggest blue-chip companies – namely Tesco, Sainsbury’s and Virgin Atlantic Airways.
 During the past eight years Chris has worked as the marketing manager for a national charity (the National Gardens Scheme) and Crossroads Care Surrey.